In pursuit of

 Specific.
 Measurable.
 Achievable.
 Relevant.
 Time-Bound.

-I Write NY
+I Write &GO

 The Children’s Creative Writing Campaign (CCWC)

 CCWC launched in 1993 and incorporated as a Federal 501(c)(3) in 1995, offers a nationwide network of schools an annual campaign that promotes creative writing for student writers and artists (pre-k to 8th grade), and an audience outside the classroom.
 Students submit original work annually for review by a volunteer reading committee of writers, publishers and story developers.
 Every young author who submits their writing is acknowledged.
-Those who write stories with high ranking scores receive local media acknowledgment and are invited to have their work published or adapted.
-The CCWC Story Archive houses more than 360,000 children’s creative writing and artwork.

 Margaret Hunnewell